What Is Comb Filtering?

 While I can’t recommend using hair gel or a blowdryer on your mixes, I can help you get to the bottom of a lot of those other questions.
 So, hop on into my barber chair, sit back, relax, and let’s get to the bottom of comb filtering.
 Hot towel, anyone?

 Comb filtering is what happens when two copies of a sound are combined with a very short delay between them.
 By “very short delay,” we mean roughly between 75 microseconds—or 0.075 milliseconds—to maybe about 15 milliseconds.
 When this occurs, the result is that very steep notches—or cuts—appear in the resulting audio at repeating frequency intervals.
-In fact, if you view it on a spectrograph, like the one in Insight, it almost looks as if a comb has been dragged through it, clearing out content at these specific frequencies.
+In fact, if you view it on a spectrograph, like the one in

 As we’ll see, the frequency of the lowest notch, and how closely subsequent notches are spaced—1 kHz, and every 2 kHz, respectively, in the above image—are both related to the delay time.
 We’ll get into the details of this in a moment, but first…

 Comb filtering can sound different depending on the audio source and delay time, but in general, comb filtering has a “hollow” sound.
 I could try to describe it for you in depth, but as Martin Mull once said, “writing about music is like dancing about architecture.”
 So here are some audio examples.

 Comb Filtering on Guitar